 BORN IN CAPE TOWN IN 1986, Ulrich has come to embrace abstract & minimalist photography with his own unique style & vision.

-Having sketched and drawn since early childhood and taking art in school through to college in 2004, the 3rd generation German descendant finally studied design from 2007 to 2009 at City Varsity.
+Having sketched and drawn since early childhood and taking art in school through to college in 2004, the 3rd generation German descendant eventually studied design and photography between 2007 - 2009 in Cape Town, South Africa.

 There, photography became a natural outlet for him and today, that means basking and being present in beautiful and naturally occurring scenes, textures or moments - though in his case, with a measure of abstraction - and capturing them the moment he becomes aware of them, no matter the context of the setting or where he finds himself.

-Artistry and creativity is in his family's blood and, accordingly, he’s expressed himself in a few different ways over the years.
-This includes singing, writing, making music, drawing, design and photography.
-With the latter being a major medium for him, he has been active through it for about twelve years.
+Artistry and creativity is in his family's blood and, accordingly, he’s expressed himself in several different ways over the years.
+This includes; singing, writing, making music, drawing, design and photography.
+With the latter being a major medium for him, he has been active through it for roughly sixteen years.

 _